badgeteam/website.old/content/event/201907_campzone/index.md

 # Event status (drafts do NOT show!)
 draft       : true

+# Specify the calendar page this should up on.
+# Default calendar pages are specified as a digit month (YYYYMM)
+calendars   : ["201907"]

 # Identifying mnemonics, INTERNAL use only.
 # This refers to this project from other items like blogs, teams, etc.
 projects    : ["CZ2019"]